City of Ferndale Climate Planning

 November 2024

-City staff and consultants begin analyzing our community’s emissions and start the engagement process.
+City staff and consultants began analyzing our community’s emissions and started the engagement process.

 A black arrow pointing to the right on a white background.